vkinnune/libft/README.md

 # libft
-My implementation of the C standard libary
+My implementation of the C standard libary for the Hive Helsinki school